Sections of this Topic Include:

 - Respectfully and tactfully ask, what might be their role in causing the problem?

 It is important to know who the official decision maker is regarding whether to hire you or not (the official client).
-However, it is as important to recognize who seems to know the most about the situation now (the direct or current client).
+However, it is important to recognize who seems to know the most about the situation now (the direct or current client).
 That will indicate to whom to direct your types of questions.
 That kind of interpersonal acuity will get you the most useful information.
 It also will convey to the direct/current client that you are sensitive to the different roles that each of them has.
-This kind of sensibility will be very important during the upcoming implementation phase when different people will be your direct/current client — they will have the most useful information for you then and often will have the most influence in helping the project.
+This kind of sensibility will be very important during the upcoming implementation phase when different people will be your direct/current clients — they will have the most useful information for you then and often will have the most influence in helping the project.

 There are many different definitions of success in a consulting project.
 In addition to solving the problem, it might be as important — or more — to not exceed any deadlines or the budget for the project.
 It might be to not break any norms in their culture.
 Ask them about these aspects.